darrenkearney/weave/README.md

 This is highly experimental and hacky result of a single evening of coding.

+-- Edit -- I've recently tried out Obsidian.
+I highly encourage you to give it a go!
+Obsidian has already done what I was setting out to do with this little side-project. https://obsidian.md

 # Notes on development so far
 I used the open source repo for Twine 2 editor as a guide in this experiment.
 Anyone could do this.